-One major downside is, to redeem your cash back you have to wait for TopCashback to get paid their referral commission from the retailer you made your purchase through.
+One major downside is, to redeem your cash back, you have to wait for TopCashback to get paid their referral commission from the retailer you made your purchase through.
 This can take anywhere from one to three months.
-They give you 100% of what they get paid right back, rather than take a percentage, like most other apps.
+They give you 100% of what they get paid right back, rather than taking a percentage like most other apps do.
 When your money goes from “pending” to “payable,” you can request a payout anytime for any amount.

-Cash out with PayPal, Amazon gift cards, or other pre-paid gift cards, which sometimes have a bonus for cashing out with them.
+Cash out with PayPal, Amazon gift cards, or other prepaid gift cards which sometimes have a bonus for cashing out with them.

-Sign up for TopCashback.
+Sign up for TopCashback and get started.

 Download Shopkick and start earning!